JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 ### Sprint 2: Backend API | 29/09/25 - Current

+Create a simple API using Flask that can be called with a query to retrieve k top answers based on similarity.

 **Plan:**

 - Understand how flask works and how to build the backend of this system ✅